santisq/PSCompression/docs/en-US/Expand-TarArchive.md

 ## SYNOPSIS

-Extracts files from a tar archive, optionally compressed with gzip, bzip2, Zstandard, or lzip.
+Extracts files and directories from a tar archive, optionally compressed with gzip, bzip2, Zstandard, or lzip.

 ## SYNTAX